December 8th, 2025

 Godspeed Angelique, secret friend.

-*Although you peasants truly do not deserve it, I will nevertheless bless you with a rare audio interview of Jeanna’s, part of track by the music band Self Defence Family: part 1 + part 2.
+*Although you peasants truly do not deserve it, I will nevertheless bless you with a rare audio interview/monolog of Jeanna: part 1 + part 2.